Rosalina121/ShairportGUI/readme.md

 ### Backgrounds
 Currently 3 types of backgrounds are supported:
 * Blurred Image - the same image as on the cover, but blurred
-* Static Gradient - gradients generated from the color palette
+* Gradient - gradients generated from the color palette
-* BlurHash - animated gradient-like image using BlurHash
+* Fancy - WebGL based background mimicking Apple Music blur and others

 They all have their pros and cons, but you can decide which you like the most by clicking on the image to toggle between them (current selection is saved to local storage so you don't have to redo this every time).
-Imo the text is most readable on the Static Gradient, but BlurHash almost mimics Apple Music's fancy moving blur.
+Imo the text is most readable on the Gradient, but Fancy is, well, fancy.
+Looks super cool.
-Also both Static Gradient and BlurHash have some filters applied like `saturation(1.5)` and `brightness(0.8)`.
+Also Gradient havs some filters applied like `brightness(0.8)`.
 You can ofc adjust them to your liking.

 ## Known issues